 I spent ages putting together an Orange is the New Black post.
 Now deleted due to no longer being relevant and all links breaking.

 It wasn’t seen, and that’s okay.
-It’s far from a perfect post and the layout was restricting me a fair bit.
+It was far from a perfect post and the layout was restricting me a fair bit.
 But when I realise I could have just posted a picture like this and have loads of people enjoy my content, it is a little disheartening:

 2. Ignoring followers and comments.

 I realise that when you get to thousands of followers, it might be difficult to keep track of comments and the like.
 But if you care about your followers, you will surely try.
 Especially if you only have one comment on your post.

 If you only have a couple of hundred followers, get a grip and lose that self importance!
 The amount of times I see comments ignored or shunned is really sad.